 The deep dive

-Many psychologists are treatment-focused, but many are also informed byacademic literature and psychological research.
-The’’re a lot like medical doctors who look to medical research to guide treatment.
+Many psychologists are focused on treatment, but many are also informed by academic literature and psychological research.
+They’re a lot like medical doctors, who look to medical research to guide treatment.
 However, psychologists do not prescribe medications.

-In particular, psychologists’ education and training is informed by behavioral science research, which provides insights into how people with mental health conditions respond to stress and other external factors.
-Behavioral science also encompasses clinical based treatments.
+In particular, psychologists’ education and training are informed by behavioral science research, which provides insights into how people with mental health conditions respond to stress and other external factors.
+Behavioral science also includes clinical-based treatments.

-Counselors and therapists are also treatment-focused, but they tend to look more to philosophical and rhetorical theories, along with clinical observations over long periods of time, rather than research.
+Counselors and therapists are also focused on treatment.
+However, they tend to look more to philosophical and rhetorical theories, along with clinical observations over long periods of time, rather than research.

 In practice, this means that a psychologist may have more in-depth knowledge about the science and academic literature of psychology as a basis for their treatment.

-At the same time, therapists may carry strong theoretical backgrounds that help their clients work through difficulties impacting their mental health.
+At the same time, therapists may carry strong theoretical backgrounds that help people work through difficulties impacting their mental health.
 Counselors may also help their clients work through systemic difficulties, such as those that occur within families, schools, or other communities.

-Like counselors and therapists, psychologists help you understand or cope with mental health issues using academic approaches consisting of recent research, rather than the humanities and long-term studies.
+Like counselors and therapists, psychologists can help you understand or cope with mental health concerns using academic approaches consisting of recent research, rather than the humanities and long-term studies.

-Also, a psychologist may be able to make a mental health diagnosis, while a therapist typically does not.
+Another difference is that a psychologist may be able to make a mental health diagnosis, while a therapist typically does not diagnose conditions.

-But a counselor or therapist can make a diagnosis if they’re supervised by a psychologist who can agree with the diagnosis, especially in an environment like a mental health clinic or hospital.
+A counselor or therapist can make a diagnosis, however, if they are supervised by a psychologist who can agree with that diagnosis.
+This is especially true in an environment like a mental health clinic or hospital.

-Both therapists and psychologists may rely heavily on talk therapy techniques to help you work through struggles.
+Therapists and psychologists may both rely heavily on talk therapy techniques to help you work through concerns.